 Over the years this impressive building has retained many of its heritage stylings, whilst now proudly offering a mix of one and two-bedroom luxury apartments, tastefully renovated with attention to detail by the Murfet Group.

-Situated at the top of Newmarket’s High Street, the apartments enable full enjoyment of the UK’s racing culture, with the town boasting two of the country’s finest flat race courses and Tattersalls sales ring just a short walk to enjoy a truly fantastic and unique experience.
+Situated at the top of Newmarket’s High Street, the apartments enable full enjoyment of the UK’s racing culture, with the town boasting two of the country’s finest flat racecourses and the famous Tattersalls sales ring, which is just a short walk away.

 With a variety of 36 unique apartments available, this highly sought-after development offers spacious living areas, modern fitted kitchens and designer bathrooms.
 Several of the properties also feature a balcony area.
 Accessible through a large glass foyer entrance, which sets the tone of the whole building, residents and guests are sure to be impressed from the moment they arrive.